Secure RAG & LLM Platform Services

 Start with the platform layer that determines whether AI can be trusted in the business.

 RAG and LLM systems fail when the organization focuses only on the model or interface.
-These workstreams address the architectural layers that determine whether the system retrieves the right information, respects permissions, produces evidence-backed responses, and can be governed over time.
+These workstreams address the architectural layers that determine whether the system retrieves the right information, respects permissions, produces data-backed responses, and can be governed over time.

 -